Professional Learning Courses

 This microcredential gives educators the opportunity to deepen their own mathematical knowledge in a setting that models student-centered pedagogy.
 The K-8 structure of these courses encourages cross-grade-level discussion around content and pedagogy.
 Activities and assignments will frequently be differentiated in order to accommodate the wide variety of math experience of participants.
 Learn More

-Registration now open for enhanced coaching certificate
+Registration now open for summer 2017

 Through this four-course series, participants will be introduced to the student-centered coaching model and enhance their expertise in grounding coaching work in student evidence.
 Coursework is embedded in participant contexts, emphasizing the application and analysis of coaching structure and practice in order to empower participants to connect this work directly to their sites.
 Multiple certificate options are available.
 Learn More